scopatz/anthony.scopatz.com/content/missives/sontag.rst

-No title [40]
+Sontag
 #############
 :date: 2006-11-14 01:35
 :author: Anthony Scopatz
 :category: missives
 :slug: 40

-If you are unaware who Suan Sontag is then I will offer a brief explanation here before moving on the the dare-I-say content of this post.
+If you are unaware who Susan Sontag is then I will offer a brief explanation here before moving on the the dare-I-say content of this post.
 She was an eminant scholar and otherwise academic person in the 1950s and 1960s.
 I found out about her a couple of months ago from Kerry